VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

   * **widgets** - folder containing AngularJS controllers and templates for the module widgets;
   * **module.js** - the main entry point for the module UI, containing AngularJS module definition, registrations for menus, widgets, etc.

 The Platform Manager also allows localizing UI elements.
-The localization is based on resources (translation files) placed in *\CustomerReviewsModule.Web\Localizations* folder.

-Read more about localization in the [Localization implementation](https://virtocommerce.com/docs/vc2devguide/working-with-platform-manager/localization-implementation) article.
+The localization is based on resources (translation files) placed in CustomerReviewsModule&#46;Web\\**Localizations** folder.
+Read more  in the [Localization implementation](https://virtocommerce.com/docs/vc2devguide/working-with-platform-manager/localization-implementation) article.

 ### Create localization for "Customer reviews" module

-First of all define following names for blade and widget:
+First of all define the following names for blade and widget:

 * blade title;
 * blade labels (column names, "no-review" title);
 * widget title.

-In order to localize defined names, you need to create translation file in *\Localizations\en.CustomerReviewsModule.json* file.
+In order to localize defined names, you need to create the translation file *\Localizations\en.CustomerReviewsModule.json*.

 ```JSON
 {